 The Parisian music theorist, Jean de Grouchy, better known by his Latinised name, Johannes de Grocheio (or Grocheo), wrote Ars musicae (Art of music), in 1270-1300, in which he described the stantipes (estampie) as irregular and complicated.
 The name, stantipes, is perhaps derived from the Latin, stante pedes, standing feet, or stanti pedes, standing on their feet.
 Inasmuch as all dances are performed standing up, this doesn’t tell us a great deal, unless we understand it to mean standing on one spot.
 In Spanish, la estampida is a stampede, which may give us a clue about the dance: paintings from the period indicate that one dance – the estampie? – may have involved stamping.
 The Provençal verb, estampir, to resound, could possibly describe the sound of such stamping and be the derivation of the dance name.
 It is not inconceivable that all possibilities are true: an irregular, complicated dance that involves standing on the spot and stamping.
 Currently, we can only speculate, since no clear dance descriptions have survived.
 Indeed, the description of the estampie as a dance is itself problematic.

 Swimming against the tide of previous scholarly attempts at reconstructions, Christiane Schima (Die Estampie, thesis at Utrecht University, 1995) has interpreted the historical sources to mean that the estampie was never a dance, but a vocal and instrumental musical form for a listening audience.
 For example, French court historian Jean Froissart made a distinction between the estampie and the carol in his L’espinette amoureuse, written 1365-1372: “And as soon as [the minstrels] had stopped the estampies that they beat, those men and women who amused themselves dancing, without hesitation, began to take hands for carolling.”
-This may mean that dancers performed estampies without joining hands, then joined them for the carol, but taking all other references into account, it is more likely to mean that they simply listened to the estampie, then joined hands to begin dancing.
-In Christiane Schima’s study, every supposed medieval reference to the estampie as a dance follows the same pattern, yielding no evidence that it was danced at all.
+This may mean that dancers performed estampies without joining hands, then joined them for the carol, but other references such as the description of a lavish entertainment in Guillaume de Machaut’s (c.
+1300–1377) poem, Remède de Fortune, confirm that they listened to the estampie, then joined hands to begin dancing.
+In Christiane Schima’s study, every medieval reference to the estampie follows the same pattern, yielding no evidence that it was a dance.

-Grocheio described stantipes being played by the best fiddlers “before the wealthy in their feasts and entertainments”, having sections or puncta with open and close endings.
-In other words, in the estampie, each section starts differently and ends the same, each part repeating with the same open and close ending.
+Grocheio described stantipes being played by the best fiddlers “before the wealthy in their feasts and entertainments”, having puncta (sections) with open and close endings (first and second time bars in modern parlance).
+In other words, in the estampie, each section starts differently and ends the same, each part repeating with the same open and close ending .
 This is so in all surviving estampies.

 So far so clear.
 Grocheio’s further description is open to interpretation: the stantipes or estampie “is determined by puncta since it is lacking in that percussive measure which is in the ductia, and is recognised [by] the differences between its puncta.”
 By “percussion”, he explains that he does not mean instruments of percussion, but the rhythmic sounds common to all instruments.
 His comment seems to mean that the lengths of phrases, the “percussive measure”, are equal in a ductia but of unequal length in an estampie, thus there are “differences between its puncta”, i.e. different phrase lengths.
 There are 8 surviving pieces of music specifically named Estampie in the Chansonnier du Roi (Paris BN fonds français 844), a French manuscript with its dances dated to c.
 1300, and 8 more from Italy under the heading Istanpitta from the late 14th and early 15th century, in British Library Additional 29987.
 Each one of them fits this interpretation of Grocheio’s description.
 Thus differing lengths of puncta also suggests his description of it being irregular and complicated, causing rapt attention in both player and listener: “Because of its difficulty, it totally absorbs both the performer and the listener, and often distracts the minds of the rich from wicked thoughts.”